-As of May 2020, there were 32 states that were honoring the eNLC, with two more states expected to at least partially adapt it in the next quarter.
+As of May 2020, there were 32 states that were honoring the eNLC, with two more states expected to at least partially adopt it in the next quarter.

 Review the map discussed above that identifies which states participate in the eNLC and details specific legislation applicable to each state.

-To this, the US Department of Health and Human Services (HHS) waived several telehealth rules (American Academy of Family Physicians, 2020) in response to the COVID-19 pandemic.
+To this end, the U.S. Department of Health and Human Services (HHS) waived several telehealth rules (American Academy of Family Physicians, 2020) in response to the COVID-19 pandemic.
 Highlights include: